 Employment contracts of directors appointed before 2011

 The current remuneration policy as described above does not affect the agreed employment terms and conditions of directors appointed before 2011.

-The appointment of the Chief Executive Officer dating from 2002 is for an undefined period of time, while compensation for termination of the contract by the company (severance pay) is based on the then standard neutral formula used by the Dutch court with a maximum of two yearly base salaries.
+The appointment of the CEO dating from 2002 is for an undefined period of time, while compensation for termination of the contract by the company (severance pay) is based on the then standard neutral formula used by the Dutch court with a maximum of two yearly base salaries.

-The remuneration norm for the Vice Chair of the Executive Board has been exceeded with the permission of the shareholder.
-The resulting remuneration is lower than the German remuneration market or that of directors at comparable TSOs.
+The remuneration norm for the former vice chair of the Executive Board was exceeded with the permission of the shareholder.
+The resulting remuneration was lower than the German remuneration market or that of directors at comparable TSOs.